SergioNGCR/wallet-project/README.md

 1. Clone the repository to machine.
 2. Open a Terminal and navigate to the project's root folder.
-3. Execute docker-compose to download and start the MySQL instance. (use -d for detached)
+3. Execute docker network command to create a network for wallet-project containers.
     ```
+    docker network create wallet-project-sergio
+    ```
+4. Execute docker-compose to download and start the MySQL instance. (use -d for detached)
+    ```
     docker-compose up -d
     ```
-4. If running detached, check docker ps for when MySQL is up and running.
+5. If running detached, check docker ps for when MySQL is up and running.
-5. You can additionally login to Adminer on http://localhost:9898.
+6. You can additionally login to Adminer on http://localhost:9898.
    ```
    Username: root
    Password: test
    database: wallet
    ```
-6. Once you can login to the database, you can proceed.
+7. Once you can login to the database, you can proceed.

 ### Building projects: